-The tested must be configured as a GPIO input and adjacent pins must be configured as GPIO outputs before calling the function.
-If the backup functionality is enabled, the function sets the directions for both pins.
-If not, configure the directions (tested pin as input, adjacent pin as output).
-After the end of the function, the application cannot manipulate neither the tested nor the adjacent pins, until the FS_DIO_InputExt_LPC() function for these pins is called.
+The tested pin must be configured as a GPIO input before calling the function.
+If the backup functionality is enabled, the function sets the input direction for the tested pin.
+If not, configure the input direction.
+After the end of the function, the application cannot manipulate the tested pin until the FS_DIO_InputExt_IMX8M() function is called for the tested pin.